• Skip to primary navigation

 In early 2015, the community made an important step forward in its fight back against the Board’s covert surveillance practices.
 Over 2014 a working group of community legal clinics, ONIWG and the OWA formed a strategy to challenge these practices of the Board as discriminatory against injured workers.
 They prepared a statement of fact for the Ontario Human Rights Commissioner who, following discussion with the WSIB, got their agreement to remove from their system all references to the discriminatory Red Flag list – and to prepare a guidance document for staff that “better reflects” a process for surveillance referrals that is in line with the Ontario Human Rights Code.

-For more on the legal challenge, read “Human Rights of Injured Workers and Covert Surveillance by WSIB”, a presentation to the OFL/ONIWG Conference June 2, 2015.
+For more on the legal challenge, read “Human Rights of Injured Workers and Covert Surveillance by WSIB”, a presentation by ARCH Disability Law Centre.

 More resources and links